Skip to main content

 Element Setting Postfix

-Element ListDisplays the list of elements.
+Element ListDisplays list of elements.

-NameShows the element name.
+NameDisplays element name.

-NameEnter the element name.
+NameEnter element name.

-PositionSpecify the bit length and bit position of the element.
+PositionSpecify element bit length and bit position.

-Initial Value (Hex)Enter the initial value in hexadecimal.
+Initial Value(Hex)Enter initial element value in hexadecimal.

-Plus button buttonAdds a new element.
+Plus button buttonAdds an element.

 ID Setting Tab